nishantjr/kninja/README.md

     could be used to define an easy interface for running these programs with invocation sepefic options (e.g.
     `./build krun-plutus t/my-program --debugger`).
 (Really, this could work for any rule?)

+Bugs
+====

+*   Rules should be immutable:
+    `Target.{outputs, implicit, implicit_outputs, ...}` should return an updated
+    copy rather than modifying the original rule.
+This will prevent these from accidentally being shared by different targets.